Can Aubarca, Luxurious Architecture In Ibiza In Dreamlike Homes – Diario De Ibiza News

 Each independent house is designed as a special oasis filled with light and surrounded by nature.
 The terraces on the second floor provide direct access to the living room with its large sliding windows.

-On the first floor there is a relaxation area to sunbathe in.
-Or take a bath in each private swimming pool and the option of easily accessing the private rooms of each villa.
+On the first floor there is a relaxing space where you can sunbathe, bathe in the private pools, and the opportunity for easily access the private rooms of each villa.

 Premium materials in a natural Mediterranean setting